ghaith-jbali/Smart-Greenhouse-IoT-System/README.md

 - **API Key Security**: Store API keys and sensitive information in environment variables, and exclude them from the repository using `.gitignore`.
 - **Data Files**: Keep `conversation_history.json` and other log files private or ensure they are properly managed if shared.

-## License
-This project is licensed under the MIT License.
-See `LICENSE` for details.

-## Future Enhancements
-- **Additional Sensors**: Include CO2 and soil pH monitoring for more detailed plant health data.
-- **Advanced AI Integration**: Use more comprehensive plant care data to enhance AI responses.
-- **Cloud Features**: Implement remote access and cloud storage for long-term data retention and remote monitoring.

-For any issues or questions, please visit the [GitHub Repository](https://github.com/ghaith-jbali/Smart-Greenhouse-IoT-System.git).

----